devopsyuva/kubernetes_latest_manifest/Kubernetes/12-Authentication-and-Authrization(RBAC)/README.md

-Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
+# Role-based access control (RBAC)
+it is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.

-RBAC api objects/resources include:
+## RBAC api objects/resources include:
 Pods
 PersistentVolumes
 ConfigMaps
 Deployments
 Nodes
 Secrets
-Namespaces
+Namespaces etc.,

-Possible operations(verbs) that can be performed on above resources: create get delete
+## Possible operations(verbs) that can be performed on above resources:
+create
+get
+delete